lunarcloud/godot-game-packager/README.md

 Create installers for Godot games for Windows, Mac, and Linux (Debian / Ubuntu).

 ## Environment
 This was made to run on Linux.
-I'd recommend running on Linux, whether natively or via a virtual machine like [VirtualBox](https://www.virtualbox.org).

-You will need [Cygwin](https://www.cygwin.com/) or [WSL](https://msdn.microsoft.com/commandline/wsl/about) to run on Windows.

-It may not work on macOS.
-Patches to script-dialog and/or this to make it work would be welcome.

-## Prerequisites

 ### Building macOS disk images
 `sudo apt install icnsutils`